All Episodes

 Circle time is when you have a group of kids, usually a pretty large group of kids and adults, and the kids are anywhere from birth through age five.

-It's just not gonna happen.
+It's just not going to happen.

-So the idea of circle time is that you are doing a lot of kinesthetic learning with your body, and you're learning rhymes and you're doing finger plays and songs, and that is all very valid ways to learn um early literacy concepts and sort of building on that.
+So the idea of circle time is that you are doing a lot of kinesthetic learning with your body.

-Even a baby, you're doing this and they are getting you're getting your baby ready to read.
+Even a baby, you're doing this and they are getting, you're getting your baby ready to read.

-And it's not just the kids who are learning, the adults are learning how to do this kind of thing with their child or the children they care for.
+The adults are learning how to do this kind of thing with their child or the children they care for.

-We have a number of caregivers who come to circle time as well.
+We have a number of caregivers who come to Circle Time as well.

 When I first started this job, I really didn't quite understand how much of a performer I had to be.

-I mean you're going to write I sing, I dance.
+I mean, I sing, I dance.

 You do the hokey pokey and you turn yourself around.

-I speak, you know, I it's a it's a whole thing that I I was used to being a reporter and asking people questions, and they were the performer, basically, in that sense.
+I was used to being a reporter and asking people questions, and they were the performer, basically, in that sense.

 And here I am now up on the stage, whatever.

-Yeah, you are uh you you are a public persona.
+Yeah, you are a public persona.

-Um, and then later on more of the kids, you know, into um sort of the world of books, the world of ideas, uh and then sort of empowering them to sort of become their best person out in the world and to and to to grow.
+Well, I guess I see my role as sort of a guide or a shepherd, perhaps, maybe, sort of shepherding both the kids and at first kids and they're adults, they're grown-ups, and then later on, more the kids, you know, into sort of the world of books, the world of ideas, and then sort of empowering them to sort of become their best person out in the world and to grow.

-I feel like it's a gift uh and a huge responsibility that to be you if you do it right.
+I feel like it's a gift and a huge responsibility that to be, if you do it right, I mean, you can really have an impact on the next generation.

-Over there.
+Over there!

 Is he following me?